 18. Use Basic Firewall Settings

 There are basic and advanced firewall settings to improve the security of your WordPress site.
 Generally these controls are added in “.htaccess” file and prevent hackers and bots from accessing your site.
-Some of the firewall settings include:
+Some of the firewall settings to improve WordPress security include: